yahiaehab10/StudyBuddy/README.md

-# Study Buddy - AI-Powered Study Assistant
+# Study Buddy

+A minimalist AI-powered study assistant that helps you learn from your documents through simple conversation.

+## What is Study Buddy?

-Study Buddy is a clean, simple Streamlit application that helps you study more effectively by allowing you to upload PDF documents and chat with an AI assistant about their content.
+Study Buddy is a simple application that helps you study more effectively.
+Upload your PDF study materials, and ask questions about them in plain language.
+The AI assistant will provide clear, helpful answers based on your documents.

 ## Features

-- **Clean, Minimalist Interface**: Simple and intuitive design for distraction-free studying
-- **Project Management**: Create and manage multiple study projects
-- **Document Processing**: Upload and process multiple PDF documents
+- **Ask Questions About Your Documents**: Upload PDFs and get instant answers
+- **Multiple Projects**: Organize different subjects into separate projects
-- **AI-Powered Q&A**: Ask questions about your documents in natural language
+- **Conversation Memory**: Ask follow-up questions naturally
-- **Smart Responses**: Get intelligent responses based on your documents
-- **Simple Chatbot Mode**: Get study help even without uploading documents
+- **Simple Mode**: Get study help even without uploading documents

-## Setup
+## Getting Started

-1. **Install dependencies:**
+1. **Install dependencies**:

    ```bash
    pip install -r Requirements.txt
    ```

-2. **Set up environment variables:**
+2. **Set up your API key**:

    - Copy `.env.example` to `.env`
-   - Add your OpenAI API key to the `.env` file:
+   - Add your API key to the `.env` file:
      ```
-     OPENAI_API_KEY=your_actual_api_key_here
+     OPENAI_API_KEY=your_key_here
      ```

-3. **Run the application:**
+3. **Start the app**:

    ```bash
    streamlit run main.py
    ```

-## Usage
+## How to Use

-1. **Create a Project**: Create a new study project (e.g., "Physics 101")
-2. **Upload Documents**: Upload one or more PDF study materials
+### Create a Project

+1. Enter a name like "Biology 101" or "Chemistry Notes"
+2. Choose an icon
+3. Click "Create Project"

+### Add Documents

+1. Upload your PDF files
-3. **Process Documents**: Click "Process Documents" to extract and analyze content
+2. Click "Process Documents"

-4. **Ask Questions**: Type your study questions in the chat input
+### Start Learning

+1. Type your question
-5. **Get Answers**: Receive clear, helpful answers based on your documents
+2. Get an answer based on your documents

-## Requirements

-- Python 3.7+
-- OpenAI API key
-- Internet connection for API calls
+3. Ask follow-up questions

+### Simple Mode

+Toggle "Simple Chatbot Mode" to get general study help without documents.

 ## Troubleshooting

-- **"Please set your OPENAI_API_KEY"**: Ensure you have a `.env` file with a valid OpenAI API key
+- **API Key Error**: Check your `.env` file has the correct API key
-- **PDF reading errors**: Check that your PDFs are not password-protected or corrupted
+- **PDF Problems**: Make sure your PDFs aren't password-protected
-- **No text extracted**: Some PDFs might be image-based and require OCR (not currently supported)

-## License

-MIT License
+- **Large Documents**: Very large PDFs might take longer to process